mxguardian/Mail-SpamAssassin-Plugin-AttachmentDetail/README.md

 Supported keys are:

-`name` is the suggested filename as specified in the Content-Type header
+`name` is the suggested filename for the attachment.
+This is determined from the filename parameter in the Content-Disposition header or the name parameter in the Content-Type header.
+If both are present, then the Content-Disposition header takes precedence.
+If neither is present, then the filename is empty.
+Contrary to other SpamAssassin rules, the filename is NOT encoded in UTF-8.
+You will be dealing with Perl characters.
+Write your regexes accordingly.

 `ext` is the file extension (e.g. html, pdf, docx, etc.) as determined from the filename